The open source spectrophotometer

 We welcome everybody to participate!
-All Open Science Tools hardware is open-source, you are free to build, modify and share it.
+All our hardware is open-source, you are free to build, modify and share it.
 We will also mass-produce the devices to make them available to all users at a low cost.

 Criteria for our projects include: